User738git/GTKAero/README.md

 Put this repository into your "themes" folder and enable it in "Application style > Configure Gnome/GTK style" if using KDE.
 Copy the "Windows 7 Aero" folder and replace it with aerothemeplasma's icon folder (merge them together).

+To make the transparent background match your titlebar colour, go into GTKAero/gtk-3.0/windows.css and change the box-shadow to a matching colour.

 ### Supported platforms:
 - Any GTK-based desktop
 - Cinnamon